algorand/pyteal/docs/state.rst

 :code:`1`-indexed array with a special value at index :code:`0`, the current application's ID.
 See :ref:`txn_special_case_arrays` for more details.

-Now that you have an integer or a byte string that represents an application to read from, pass this as the first argument to :any:`App.globalGetEx`, and pass the key to read as the second argument.
+Now that you have an integer that represents an application to read from, pass this as the first argument to :any:`App.globalGetEx`, and pass the key to read as the second argument.
 For example:

 .. code-block:: python

     # get "status" from the global context of Txn.applications[0] (the current app)
     # if "status" has not been set, returns "none"
-    myStatus = App.globalGetEx(Txn.application[0], Bytes("status"))
+    myStatus = App.globalGetEx(Txn.applications[0], Bytes("status"))

     program = Seq([
         myStatus,